e4drcf/ewizardjs-docs/docs/documentation/email-development/email-components.md

 </template>
 ```
 ::: tip
-The width and background colour of root element in ET are available for configuration in the `Settings` tab of eWizard editor.
+The width and background colour of ET root element are available for configuration in the `Settings` tab of eWizard editor.
 :::

 **Result**